AIOS Command - Ticket Stream

 Self-service gaps revealing demand.
 Tickets asking "how do I..." are customers telling you what they cannot find.
 Each one is a signal for product improvement, documentation updates, or service design changes that reduce cost and improve retention.

 Resolution time variance across teams.
 Some teams resolve identical tickets in 20 minutes.
 Others take 3 hours.
 A 4.2x gap in resolution time means one team is working four times harder, or four times less effectively, on the same problem.
+Without the insight team, the variance is invisible.

 Ticket routing inefficiency.
 Tickets bouncing between departments before reaching the right person.
 Each handoff adds delay, requires someone to re-read the ticket, and creates a gap where the customer hears nothing.